sighphyre/UnleashAndRedis/README.md

 # Unleash With Remote Segment

+This repo demonstrates a way to use Unleash with large segments and complex constraints that are too large to easily fit in memory or be sent over the network.

+As the number and complexities of [segments](https://docs.getunleash.io/reference/segments) and [constraints](https://docs.getunleash.io/reference/strategy-constraints) grow, so does the amount of data that Unleash must transmit to its SDKs.

-This repo is to demonstrate how Unleash can be used with a Segment or set of constraints that are too large to fit into memory/pipe over network.
-There's no hard rule for what too large means but a constraint with over a hundred values is where you'd want to start looking into this approach.
+There's no hard rule for what "too large" means, but if you are using close to a hundred values or more for a constraint, then you should start look into into this approach.

 ## What is this?